-If you are prescribed antibiotics, the Doctor should discuss which medicine is best for you after considering any allergies or other health conditions you may have as well as the cause of the infection.
-If you are concerned about taking antibiotics, please let your doctor know as they may be able to give you more information to allay those concerns.
-Make sure you always finish the course prescribed.
-You should be provided instructions by either your Doctor or your Pharmacist when you fill your prescription about the following:
+If you are prescribed antibiotics, the Doctor should discuss which medicine is best for you after considering any allergies or other health conditions you may have as well as the cause of the infection If you are concerned about taking them, please let your doctor know as they may be able to give you more information to allay those concerns.
+You should be provided instructions by either your doctor or your pharmacist when you fill your script about:

-- When to start the medicine - How many times a day to take, use or apply the medicine - Whether to take tablets or capsules with food or on an empty stomach - How the medicine may affect other medicines you use - What potential side effects might present? - Depending on the type or risk of infection, any signs and/ or symptoms which may require you to seek urgent care - When to stop the medicine.
+- · When to start the medicine - How many times a day to take, use or apply the medicine - Whether to take tablets or capsules with food or on an empty stomach - How the medicine may affect other medicines you use - What potential side effects might present? - Depending on the type or risk of infection, any signs and/ or symptoms which may require you to seek urgent care, - · When to stop the medicine.

-Opioid Information for Patients
+Pain Management Information for Patients